 Boosts sanitation efforts.
 Maintaining constant pool temperature improves chlorine, saltwater, and other pool sanitation measures.
 Keeping consistently cool pool temperatures also keeps algae and bacteria away.

 The perfect pool temperature depends on your size, age, and gender.
-It also depends on whether you plan to use your pool for leisure, physical therapy, to train an infant to swim, or for swim training.
+It also depends on whether you plan to use your pool for leisure, physical therapy, training an infant to swim, or exercise.

 Once you find the perfect pool temperature, maintaining it depends on the type of pool pump you have.

 Questions?
-Feel free to drop me a note and we’ll help in any way we can.
+Feel free to drop me a note, and I’ll help in any way we can.